-The Test Cases of Guma and Vadocondes are situated on the Duero river, which is located in the northwestern part of Spain.
-The source of the Duero river is in the Castilla y León region, which it crosses from East to West to then enter Portugal where it finishes its way into the Atlantic ocean.
-The total length of the river is about 900 km and the catchment area is 98,400 km2.
-The presence of hydropower plants (HPPs) in the Duero river is quite common, with 140 small hydropower plants (below 5 MW) and 23 large HPP situated on the Duero river.
+The Test Cases of Guma and Vadocondes are situated on the Duero River, which is located in the northwest part of Spain.
+Duero River source is in Castilla y León region, crossing it from East to West and entering in Portugal where finishes its way in the Atlantic ocean.
+The total length of the river is about 900 km and the catchment area 98400 km2.
+The presence of hydropowers in the Duero River is quite common, having 140 small hydropower plants (below 5 MW) and 23 large HPP.

-Upstream migration period for native cyprinids is from April to June, with mean monthly flow in the Guma-Vadocondes case of study reach, approximately between 15 and 30 m3/s.
+Upstream migration period for native cyprinids is from April to June, with mean monthly flow in the Guma-Vadocondes case of study reach, between 15 and 30 m3/s approximately.

 The Case Study site and relevant water body of the Duero reaches from 28 km upstream of the Guma HPP to 16 km downstream of the Vadocondes HPP.
-The two HPPs are placed in Guma and Vadocondes villages (Duero River, Burgos province, Central-North of Spain).
-The distance between both HPPs is about 3.9 km –the Guma dam is close to the end of the Vadocondes reservoir– and they are operated coordinately (flow and time) by the same company (SAVASA).
-Vadocondes reservoir has a length of about 2 km and Guma's reservoir 3 km (the influence of slow waters), with a maximum depth in Guma of about 8 meters and in Vadocondes of 2.5 meters.
-The bypass reach in both cases is about 150 m, including upstream devices, specifically pool and weir fishway in Guma and vertical slot fishway in Vadocondes.
+HPPs are placed in Guma and Vadocondes villages (Duero River, Burgos province, Central-North of Spain).
+Distance between both HPPs is about 3.9 km –close to the end of the Vadocondes reservoir is Guma dam– and they are operated coordinately (flow and time) by the same company (SAVASA).
+Vadocondes reservoir has a length of about 2 km and Guma 3 km (the influence of slow waters), with a maximum depth in Guma of about 8 meters and in Vadocondes of 2.5 meters.
+The bypass reach in both cases is of about 150 m, having upstream devices, specifically pool and weir fishway in Guma and vertical slot fishway in Vadocondes

 |Capacity||Guma: 2.25 MW,

 Vadocondes: 3.75 m

 |2 Kaplan turbines at each HPP|